-The recently unveiled Find 7 serves cutting-edge features that many users were hoping to see on the relatively disappointing Samsung Galaxy S5.
-But how well does Oppo's latest flagship stand up against the gold standard of phablets, the Galaxy Note 3?
+The recently unveiled Find 7 by up and coming Chinese smartphone maker Oppo offers a cutting-edge spec sheet that boasts impressive features which many users were hoping to see on the relatively disappointing Samsung Galaxy S5.
+So how well does Oppo’s latest flagship stand up to the gold standard of phablets, the Galaxy Note 3?
 We take a look.

 Ever since Samsung released the Galaxy Note 3 last September handset makers have been in an arms race to deliver a better, more powerful phablet experience.
 While LG G Pro 2 officially arrived in February at Mobile World Congress with high hopes of becoming the biggest rival to the Note 3, LG isn’t the only company looking to keep Samsung from dominating the phablet market.